curtisdearlMS/AZ_Labs/Problems.md

 ## Problem 7: NIC NSG Blocking Traffic

 This deploys an NSG applied to the NIC of VM2 in VNET 1.
-This demonstrates the behavior of multiple NSGs, and reminds everyone to check for both NSGs.
+This demonstrates the behavior of multiple NSGs, and reminds everyone to check for both Subnet and NIC NSGs.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoftAzureAaron%2FNET_TrainingLabs%2Fmain%2FProblems%2FAzureFirewallBlocking.json)